storyfeet/bob_cards_elm/rules.md

 The Cards on the *Trade Row* can be bought and added to your personal Deck.
 These increase your skills in the game.

 Simply perform the job in the top corner of the card, and add it to the top of either your draw deck or discard pile.

+After that move the next cards right, to fill in the space, and deal a new card from the Trade Row at the left end.

+(There should always be 5 cards available on the trade row)

 Attacking and Defending